Bridging Statistical Rigor with Modern AI for Business Forecasting

 model.add_regressor('marketing_spend')

 DeepAR uses a recurrent neural network (RNN) trained on many time series, predicting a probability distribution for each future point rather than a single number.
+Developed by Amazon and powering much of their demand forecasting infrastructure, DeepAR represents a paradigm shift from univariate to global forecasting models.

 At Finarb, we use DeepAR for multi-location hospital forecasting — predicting patient inflow, bed utilization, and appointment demand.
 By learning shared temporal patterns across facilities, DeepAR improved forecasting accuracy by 25–30% and optimized resource allocation in real time.